Photoanalysis

 Photoanalysis (or photo analysis) refers to the study of pictures to compile various types of data, for example, to measure the size distribution of virtually anything that can be captured by photo.
 Photoanalysis technology has changed the way mines and mills quantify fragmented material.

-Images are a good way to document conditions before, after, and even during blasting activities.
+Images are an effective way to document conditions before, after, and even during blasting activities.
 The technology is advancing at a high rate, and lenses, storage media memory, light sensitivity and resolution have been improving steadily.
 Today's digital cameras and camcorders include high-resolution optics, compact size, automatic time and date stamps, good battery life, shutters to freeze motion, and computers to autofocus and eliminate jitter using image stabilization.

 Mining

 Photoanalysis in mining operations can provide an automated system that forewarns a company of potential problems with materials, leading to economies and reduced damage caused from over-sized materials.
 It can also help determine the effectiveness of blasts.

 A company can use this technology to monitor materials moving on a conveyor belt in an underground environment, to measure piles left over from a blast, and even measure the amount of material being carried by dump trucks or vessels to a destination.

 Photoanalysis is being used on SAG mills worldwide to control the size of rock being crushed.
 Companies are using this technology to determine the size of particles being processed in the SAG Mill.
 Having oversize material entering the SAG mill makes an operation less efficient, costing companies money in electrical and maintenance costs.
 Photoanalysis technology can eliminate unwanted material before it enters the mill, keeping rock crushing costs low.